 3. Clean and deodorise your microwave

 Fill a microwave-safe bowl with 120 ml/1/2 cups vinegar and 250 ml/1 cup water, place in the microwave and put on a high heat for five minutes.
 Leave it in the microwave while it cools.
 Afterwards, you can easily wipe down the inside of the microwave and, as if by magic, those nasty odours will have miraculously disappeared!
-Our full guide has more tips on cleaning a microwave.

-4. Cleaning the fridge
+4. Clean the fridge with vinegar

-5. Wash fruit and veg
+6. Wash fruit and veg

 Vinegar helps remove bacteria and pesticide residues from fruit and vegetables.
 Mix three parts water to one part white wine vinegar, and dispense in a spray bottle.
 Rinse clean.

-6. Getting rid of kitchen smells
+7. Get rid of kitchen smells

-7. Shine drinking glasses
+8. Shine drinking glasses

-8. Limescale and hard water build-up
+10. Remove limescale and hard water build-up

 Limescale and hard water stains can be a real pain to remove and many of the cleaning products on the market just don’t cut it.
 Vinegar is the solution.
 To achieve the perfect shine and remove any blockages from shower heads, fill a small plastic bag with vinegar, place it over the shower head and tie at the bag securely at the top.
 A hand-held shower head can be submerged in a bowl of vinegar, if preferred.
 Leave it for a few hours then remove, rinse with water and wipe down.
 It really is that easy.